 HM Government defines ‘safeguarding children’ as “The process of protecting children from abuse or neglect, preventing impairment of their health and development, and ensuring they are growing up in circumstances consistent with the provision of safe and effective care that enables children to have optimum life chances and enter adulthood successfully.”
 This can range from making sure adult volunteers are using appropriate language around cadets all the way through to being a trusted person that a cadet feels they can come and speak to if something is wrong.
 Indeed, we find that many safeguarding incidents involving cadets happen outside the VCC but we are often the people they come and talk to – it’s really important they see us as a safe space.

 As an absolute minimum, all Cadet Force Adult Volunteers (CFAVs) are subject to the mandatory disclosure checks that all adults volunteering with children must undergo.
 That ensures there’s nothing about that person that would cause us concern.
 They then undergo induction training which includes safeguarding and the conduct we expect.

 Safeguarding training doesn’t end there however.
 Annual refresher training is compulsory for all CFAVs as this helps to keep safeguarding at the forefront of volunteers’ minds, and allows the VCC to address any particular issues or trends, or include recent changes in best practice or legislation.
-The VCC also uses CPOMS, an online application that facilitates the reporting and management of safeguarding and welfare concerns.

 Please take a look at our Safeguarding Policy Statement and find out more about the MOD’s safeguarding framework here.
 If you have any concerns regarding safeguarding in the VCC please contact your local unit or HQVCC (see Contact Us for more information).